InkWarrior/Remnants-of-the-Protectorate/README.md

 - Many Tabs (particularly adding a dedicated Protectorate category for the codex)(in-progress).

 __GENERAL:__
-- Complete the Envoy ship (add more parts; add npcs).

 __NPCS__
 - Revamp dialogue for all custom npcs (in-progress).